Skip to content

 Read on to find out more about DBT and if it is the right fit for you or someone you know.

-Dialectical behaviour therapy, or DBT, is a kind of talking therapy that can be performed through a few different methods– these include phone coaching with a licensed therapist, in person, one on one sessions with a therapist, and group therapy coaching sessions.
+DBT is a kind of talking therapy that can be performed through a few different methods– these include phone coaching with a mental health professional or licensed therapist, in person, one on one sessions with a therapist, and group therapy coaching sessions.

 This type of therapy approach is designed to help those who suffer from very intense emotions and related disorders.
 The therapy works by assisting patients in identifying and changing their negative thinking patterns and behaviours.
 There are some core strategies and approaches that are implemented in order to bring about results, and all of these strategies must work in conjunction with each other to achieve success.
 At the heart of the treatment are the concepts of acceptance and change.
 We must accept what is and what has been and focus change efforts on the future.

-One of the tenets of dialectical behaviour therapy includes encouraging patients not to think too far into the future, as this can be a trigger for certain people and can cause episodes such as depressive states, destructive behaviours, suicidal behaviours, or eating disorders as well as various combinations of these symptoms.
-Rather, the client is encouraged to focus on radically accepting the present, what is, and the past, or what has been.
+One of the tenets of DBT includes encouraging patients not to think too far into the future, as this can be a trigger for certain people and can cause episodes such as depressive states, destructive behaviours, suicidal behaviours, or eating disorders as well as various combinations of these symptoms.
+Coping skills as a part of DBT therapy are utilized in individual therapy to help people remain present.
+The client is encouraged to focus on radically accepting the present, what is, and the past, or what has been.

 Patients are taught healthy and positive ways to manage their stress and their general emotions, which occur in everyday situations.
 They will also be helped to improve their relationships with their loved ones and to regulate their emotions.